sensor-bot/sensor-bot/README.md

     ```

 **Step 7 - View your measurements**

 Your measurements can be viewed at https://<YOUR_APP_NAME_HERE>.herokuapp.com/

+## Contributing
+Right now, sensor-bot is pretty barebones.
+If you'd like to contribute, please create an issue with your request so that it can be evaluated.

-## Development
+### Development Environment
-The following command will start the service with nodemon.
-Nodemon will auto-restart the service for you if whenever a file is edited.
+The following command will start sensor-bot with nodemon.
+Nodemon will auto-restart the service for you whenever a file is edited.
 ```sh
 npm run dev
 ```

-## TODO
+### TODO
 * User can specify timeframes to query data

+## Some Technical Details
+sensor-bot backend is built with the [FeathersJS](https://github.com/feathersjs/feathers) framework on top of a MongoDB database.

+sensor-bot frontend is built with AngularJS, Bootstrap4, and Chart.js.